jbpauly/smart-simulation/README.rst

 expected by the customer based off their resupply preference.

 Data and machine learning is at the core of smart subscriptions.
 Starting or advancing a smart subscription business requires a quality dataset.
-There are multiple agents or factors involved with the working of smart subscriptions.
+There are multiple agents or factors involved with the working of smart subscriptions:
- - Customers
- - Scales
- - Product Marketplace
- - Warehouses
- - Shipping
+*Customers, Scales, Product Marketplace, Warehouses, Shipping*.

 Examples of when the package could be used:
  - Generate a dataset to create a just-in-time ordering algorithm